-F. Housing for Veterans
+H. Housing for Veterans

-1) Veterans Preference
+Veterans Preference

-All project types are eligible for Veteran Housing preference points except for Veterans Oriented Housing Projects developed under the Veterans project funding set-aside.
-Projects will be awarded 3 points for providing a preference (and not a unit set-aside) of a minimum of 25% of the total number of restricted and unrestricted units targeted for households in which at least one household member is a Veteran.
+All project types are eligible for Veteran Housing preference points.
+Projects will be awarded one (1) point for providing a preference of a minimum of 10% of the total number of restricted and unrestricted units targeted for households in which at least one household member is a Veteran.
 Said preference must be included as part of Applicant's tenant selection plan.
-(This commitment would be to provide a preference and not a set-aside.)
+(This commitment is for a preference with an available unit and not for any designated unique unit set-aside.)
+This includes consistent and continuous proof of outreach to Veterans and the ability to show the Division which units were given the preference for Veterans (which may include changes in units).